-We ask a lot of hallway flooring.
+We ask a lot of our hallway flooring.
 It needs to stand up to all the foot traffic of inhabitants (including, perhaps, those with paws) and visitors.
-It mustn’t demand more time to clean and to care for than we’re prepared to give.
-Pattern or colour that doesn’t show the first speck as soon as the vacuum or mop have been returned to the cupboard is high on the requirements list for many of us… How to end up with a hall floor that cuts the mustard?
+It must not demand more time to clean and to care for than we’re prepared to give.
+Pattern or color that doesn’t show the first speck as soon as the vacuum or mop have been returned to the cupboard is high on the requirements list for many of us… How to end up with a hall floor that cuts the mustard?
 Use our advice, of course.

 What choices are there for hallway flooring?

 It may be a demanding space, but there remains a huge range of flooring suitable for a hallway.
-You’ll need to select between hard flooring and floorcoverings that are more forgiving underfoot.
-Think about colour as well.
+You’ll need to select between hard flooring and floor coverings that are more forgiving underfoot.
+Think about color as well.
 Do you want a floor that’s available in a dark hue that won’t make what’s tracked in immediately obvious?
 Prefer pattern for the same reason?
-Alternatively, you may favour a pale finish that can make a dark hall lighter.
+Alternatively, you may favor a pale finish that can make a dark hall lighter.
 Or lay tiles diagonally to make the hallway look larger?How do you prefer to clean the hall floor?
-Is vacuuming only sufficient, or do you like to be able to mop as well?
+Is vacuuming sufficient or do you like to be able to mop as well?

 Hard floor coverings for hallways

 Manmade tiles may not have the individuality of stone, but they are still an attractive and practical option.
-Ceramic tiles are hard wearing and easy care, and porcelain is extremely durable.
-Encaustic tiles can bring period style back to a home that’s lost original features, and lively pattern will keep the hall looking good for longer between cleans.
-In an older house, it’s worth looking under the carpet as old encaustic tiles can be restored.
+Ceramic tiles are hard wearing and easy care, plus porcelain is extremely durable.
+Encaustic tiles can bring period style back to a home that’s lost original features and a lively pattern will keep the hall looking good for longer between cleans.
+In an older house it’s worth looking under the carpet as old encaustic tiles can be restored.

 Wood can be a winner in a hallway.
 Mid-toned finishes and dark woods will be more forgiving in terms of showing up dust, while pale wood will demand more work but can help the space look more expansive.
-Wood flooring has lasting style and durability and the advantage of wood flooring is that it can be refinished if any damage occurs over time.
+Wood flooring has a lasting style and durability.
+The advantage of wood flooring is that it can be refinished if any damage occurs over time.

 Don’t just think wooden boards for hallways.
-Parquet, where small wooden blocks are laid in geometric patterns, makes for a handsome hall floor because plenty of the design will be on show rather than covered by furniture.
+Parquet makes for a handsome hall floor because plenty of the design will be on show rather than covered by furniture.

-Engineered wood is an alternative to solid wood for hallways.
-Made from several layers, engineered wood is designed to be more stable in response to changes in humidity than solid wood.
+Composite wood is an alternative to solid wood for hallways.
+Made from several layers, composite wood is designed to be more stable in response to changes in humidity than solid wood.
 The best quality designs can be refinished if they become damaged.

 Laminate can create the look of solid or engineered wood in the hallway at a lower price point.
-Good laminate flooring will stand up to the wear and tear it’s subject to in the hall – swerve the cheap options, which won’t wear well – and is easy to keep clean.
+Good laminate flooring will stand up to the wear and tear it’s subject to in the hall.
+Stay away from the cheap options which won’t wear well.

 Vinyl flooring can reproduce the look of wooden boards or parquet, stone, or patterned tiles.
-It’s softer and quieter underfoot than those floors, though, so might be the way to go to cut down on clatter when the family troop in and out.
+It’s softer and quieter underfoot, so might be the way to go to cut down on clatter when the family troop in and out.
 Vinyl flooring is a breeze to clean as well.
 Like laminate, it’s a cost-conscious buy.

 Carpet and natural flooring for hallways